GrgoMariani/CABPP/README.md

 Macros are included in the common folder headers.

+## Graphs
+I included the possibility to add one of two types of graphs:
+- __Directed__
+- __Fully connected__ (complete)

 ## Example included
 The current example implements a completely simplicated TCP socket server, where one module handles all the socket connections while the other module handles the message to be sent to each client.

+The TCP_Socket module must be handled as a directed graph while the Connection module is registered as fully connected.

 Naturally this is a oversimplification of what can be done using this programming pattern.

 ## TODO
 I need to implement some more explanations here.
 In short this is a framework with makefile for building modules which it can handle.